Jay-Z reveals Beyonce's miscarriage in ode to daughter

-LOS ANGELES Rapper Jay-Z released a new song on Monday celebrating their birth of his baby daughter with Beyonce, and revealing that the couple had struggled for years to get pregnant.
+LOS ANGELES Rapper Jay-Z released a new song on Monday celebrating the birth of his baby daughter with Beyonce and revealing that the couple had struggled for years to have a child.

 Called "Glory", the song released on Jay-Z's social website, LifeandTimes.com, followed the birth in New York on Saturday of daughter Blue Ivy Carter -- the first child of the music power couple.